aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/option.md

 ## Struct `Option`

 Abstraction of a value that may or may not be present.
-Implemented with a vector of size zero or one because Move bytecode does not have ADTs.
+Implemented with a vector of size<br/> zero or one because Move bytecode does not have ADTs.

 <pre><code>struct Option&lt;Element&gt; has copy, drop, store<br/></code></pre>